hackerschoice/iran-ssh-proxy/README.md

 ---

-This docker image should be executed on any EXIT server outside of Iran.
-The container creates a reverse SSH tunnel to a VPS inside of Iran and allows any user inside of Iran to:
+This docker image runs on an EXIT server outside of Iran.
+The container connects to a VPS inside of Iran and forwards ports back to the EXIT server.
+No data is stored inside of Iran.
+The user can then connect to the VPS inside of Iran and the connection is forwarded (via ssh-reverse) to the EXIT server where the data is stored:
 1. Download PuTTY and Instructions from the VPS inside of Iran.
 1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to the VPS inside of Iran.
 1. SOCKS5-Tunnel all traffic via the VPS inside of Iran and then via the EXIT server outside of Iran.
+1. Use ShadowSocks

 Risk to VPS Admin and User (in Iran):
 1. We do not install _any_ software on the VPS